Lee Se-young

 Lee Se-young (Korean: 이세영; born December 20, 1992) is a South Korean actress.
 She debuted as a child actress in 1997 and was best known for her roles in Dae Jang Geum (2003), When I Turned Nine (2004), Lovely Rivals (2004), and The Wonder Years (2007).
-She is best known for her roles in The Gentlemen of Wolgyesu Tailor Shop (2016–2017), A Korean Odyssey (2017–2018), The Crowned Clown (2019), Doctor John (2019), Memorist (2020), Kairos (2020), The Red Sleeve (2021), and The Law Cafe (2022).
+She is best known for her leading roles in The Crowned Clown (2019), The Red Sleeve (2021), The Law Cafe (2022), The Story of Park's Marriage Contract (2023), and What Comes After Love (2024).

+Lee has received multiple awards and has been featured multiple times in Forbes magazine's Korea Power Celebrity 40 list.
+She is referred to as a "Historical Drama Queen" due to her prominent roles in several successful historical drama.

+Early life and education

+Lee Se-Young was born on December 20, 1992 in Bangbae-Dong Seocho District, Seoul, South Korea.
+Born with natural beauty, when Lee was 5 years old her parents were afraid she would be kidnapped.
+During the early 1990s, there were many child-kidnapping incidents that shook South Korea.
+Lee parents got her into entertainment Industry hoping if she got famous no one would kidnap her.

+Lee Se-Young attended Seoumun girl's middle school and high school.
+Lee attended Sungshin Women's University majoring in Media Communications where she were named Queen of Campus.

 Career

 Beginnings

 Lee began her career as a child actress; and was best known for the films When I Turned Nine, Lovely Rivals, and The Wonder Years.

-As she entered her early twenties, Lee also appeared in the television series Adolescence Medley, Missing You and Goddess of Marriage, as well as films Horror Stories 2 and Hot Young Bloods.
-Lee got increasingly larger roles in music romance drama Trot Lovers and fantasy mystery thriller The Vampire Detective.
+As she entered her early twenties, Lee also appeared in the television series Puberty Medley, Missing You and Goddess of Marriage, as well as films Horror Stories 2 and Hot Young Bloods.
+Lee got increasingly larger roles in music romance drama Lovers of Music and fantasy mystery thriller The Vampire Detective.